Vyral/mike-wall-recruiting/_posts/2018-10-19-recruitment-and-retention-at-absolute-ease-with-exp.md

 youtube_code:
 ---

 This Podcast highlights the problems faced by independent brokerages and team leaders across the States.
 The challenge of recruitment and retention is still prevailing in many business models.
-Al Stasek, an independent broker who switched over to EXP explains how the EXP model helped him to overcome these problems and how EXP is growing organically.
+Al Stasek, Cleveland Rock star agent and team leader who switched over to EXP explains how the EXP model helped him to overcome these problems and how EXP is growing organically.

 Click [here](http://agentrevolution.libsyn.com/arp-001-al-stasek){: target="_blank"} to listen to the podcast.
 Read the complete transcript below.